 There is a wonderful style of dessert called a Clafoutis that is simple, delicious and kind of fun to make.
 I’m on the go – you know that – but I also like to entertain so everything I make needs to be something I can toss together in a hands-off kind of way.
 Enter Cherry Clafoutis with Orange Liqueur.
 Have you ever made clafoutis before?
 It’s super fun.
 It is a classic French dessert made with fruit and a flan-like egg-based batter.
 It’s very light and not too sweet.
 Clafoutis is the perfect way to use fresh or frozen fruit AND it gets a little bump in this recipe because of the Grand Mariner I used.

 At Champagne Nutrition, I like to add a little kick to my non-cocktail recipes.
 Grand Mariner is sweet, citrusy and goes very well in a variety of recipes.
 My other favorite way to use it?
 Blended into homemade whipped cream!
 But today I was experimenting with it in this Cherry Clafoutis with Orange Liqueur and it turned out so well.
-The Recipe Redux is supporting all of their dietitian food bloggers this month in getting creative an experimenting with new ingredients.
-I love experimenting with all things alcohol related.

 This simple little Cherry Clafoutis with Orange Liqueur requires minimal baking time and simple, on-hand ingredients.
 There are several ways to make this dish – I’m seeing them grilled, broiled, made in an iron skillet…lots of options.
 But I needed to keep it simple with something I could toss in the oven.
 I replaced the heavy cream with a higher fat soy or oat milk – that’s going to be much better than almond or rice.
 I cut the sugar (always) and boosted flavor with a little liqueur which pairs well with the lemon zest.